info home general windows unix linux debian mac os apache nginx iphone

 ALT+Xreplace-stringENTER CTRL+Q CTRL+MENTERENTER

-Using vi editor
+Remove Ctrl+M using vi editor

-Open trashnotes.txt in vi.
-Then do this:
+Open trashnotes.txt in vi and do this:

 ESC:%s/^M//g